grafana/mimir/tutorials/play-with-grafana-mimir/README.md

 - Grafana
   - Includes some Grafana Mimir dashboards preinstalled
 - Load balancer
-  - A simple nginx-based load balancer used to expose Grafana Mimir endpoints on the host
+  - A simple NGINX-based load balancer that exposes Grafana Mimir endpoints on the host

 The following ports will be exposed on the host: